pastebin3/arr_stack/README.md

 Let's configure qBittorrent first since it's using a temporary password:

 **qBittorrent:**
-1. CLI
+1. CLI method
-First - find the qbittorrent container id by running:
+>> First - find the qbittorrent container id by running:
 `sudo docker ps`
 Then check logs for that container it:
 `sudo docker logs <qbittorrent-container-id>`